 Since robot vacuums run wirelessly, that means they rely on the battery capacity to perform their cleaning duties.
-Depending on the size of your home and the areas you want to cover, a typical robot vacuum operates a minimum 60-75 minutes to a whopping 3 hours on a single charge.
-For the latter, investing in such a robot vacuum with a longer battery life would able to cover more floors without the need of returning to its dock and do a full recharge.
+Depending on the size of your home and the areas you want to cover, a typical robot vacuum operates a minimum of 60-75 minutes to a whopping 3 hours on a single charge.
+For the latter, investing in such a robot vacuum with a longer battery life would be able to cover more floors without the need of returning to its dock and do a full recharge.

 Robot vacuums are quite common in households these days.
 Given that even the entry-level models can be quite pricey, it’s reasonable to question whether it’s worth splurging on.

 Essentially, a robot vacuum is a hands-free device that you can program to do your bidding, i.e clean dirt and dust of floors or carpets.
 It’s pretty compact and is thus easy to store even if you are low on space.
 It also comes in handy for cleaning hard-to-reach places spaces that even regular vacuums might not be able to or that older folks can’t bend to reach.
 Plus, robot vacuums aren’t as noisy so you can get away with watching TV or having a conversation while it’s on.

 If you find yourself vacuuming frequently throughout the week, perhaps to get rid of pet hair and dust, then a robot vacuum can reduce your cleaning workload.
 You may even find yourself dispensing with the need to hire a cleaner with a more manageable workload and thus, save on cleaning costs.